Backlight photography tips for magical photos

 • Focus on the subject to get the exposure

-• Hold your thumb down on the auto exposure lock button at the back of your camera
+• Hold your thumb down on the auto exposure lock button (AE-Lock) at the back of your camera

 • Keep your thumb down on this button